 Better patient communication and experience

 Having such a platform not only makes the support of different digital tools more efficient, but also creates a better patient experience.
-As many organizations look for ways to improve their Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) scores, a UCC platform can ensure that healthcare organizations are “getting the right communications to the right patient in need,” according to Goetz.
+As many organizations look for ways to improve their Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) scores, a UCC platform can ensure that healthcare organizations are “getting the right communications to the right patient in need,” according to Fitzpatrick.

 “A big part of successful healthcare is finding a way for patients and doctors to easily communicate so that doctors understand what a patient needs, and patients understand what they need to do to feel better,” he said.